 The Kalman gain associated with the inverse problem in Equation 5 is defined as \[ K := \covCross [\covObs]^{-1}. \tag{18}\] The transport map in Equation 16 can thus be written as \[ \transport(\u^\prime, \y^\prime) = \u^\prime + K(\yobs - \y^\prime). \tag{19}\]

 We thus see that the transport map takes the prior sample \(\u^\prime\) and adds a “correction” term based on the data.
 The correction is the linear map \(K\) applied to the residual \(\yobs - \y^\prime\) (i.e., the difference between the observed and predicted data).
+Note that the Kalman gain is a linear map that operates in the observation space (i.e., \(\R^n\)).

 2.3 Practical Algorithms